 Mid February to December.
 Daily.
 Woodlands open all year except Christmas period.
 Open 10am - see Cliveden website for closing times - varies with season.

 Adult (Gardens and woodlands) £9.90 Child (Gardens and woodlands) £4.95 Family (Gardens and woodlands) £24.75

 over 1 year by Quality Shoe 5 / 5Great place for walking along woodland paths with spectacular views; by the Thames or strolling in the more formal gardens.
 Always so much to see.
 Delicious food and coffee at the Orangery.

 almost 4 years by Julian Gurney 5 / 5The stately and beautiful house is a hotel so you can't go in unless on special days.
 Although there is a great gold clock tower.
 However the scale of the stunning grounds and views more than makes up for this.
 Be prepared for plenty of walking here to get the most out of your day :)

-about 5 years by Adam Hodge 4 / 5An awesome place.
+over 5 years by Adam Hodge 4 / 5An awesome place.
 There is a luxury of space, so that everything sits well and is well proportioned.

 over 6 years by JL 4 / 5You can also see the swimming pool where Christine Keeler once swam nude! (she was famous in the Profumo Scandal)